Papilio rumiko

 when laid, gradually changing to dull orange-brown.
 First instar larvae are 3–5 mm in length with a yellow-brown head capsule.
 The body pattern resembles bird-droppings.
 The second instar is 5–11 mm with a uniformly brownish head.
 Third instars are 11–16 mm, fourth 16–30 mm and fifth instar 30–50 mm.
 When a late instar larva is startled, it lifts its head and inflates the thorax, revealing the eyespots on the meta-thorax.
 If disturbed further, it everts red osmeterium from behind the head.
 Early instar larva tends to use osmeterium right away when disturbed, and osmeterium of the first instar is yellowish.

 Pupation takes place in a pupa of 26–36 mm in length.
 It is mottled pale to greyish and dark brown, resembling the surface of a tree or branch it is attached to.
 The darkness of a pupa is frequently determined by the color of the surface it rests on.

 Taxonomy

 The species was known for over a century as Papilio cresphontes and only recognized as a different species in 2014, primarily based on DNA evidence; it is named in honour of the wife of the first author of the study that described it.

+Papilio rumiko is a member of the Papilio thoas species group.